Death of the Author by Nnedi Okorafor

 One of the earliest examples of the contrasting nature of these two stories appears in the scenes which open the book itself.
 As Zelu is introduced, she appears in the aforementioned wedding of one of her siblings, with it being in this moment that she experiences the two catastrophic personal and professional setbacks that serve as her story's inciting incident.
 Not only does Zelu learn here that the literary novel she has been working on for over ten years will never be published, but also in the same moment that she has lost the one low-paid teaching job that provided her some semblance of financial stability.

-It's in this context that Zelu retreats to her hotel room, and begins work on a piece of fiction which is by her own admission unlike anything she has ever before created.
+It's in this context that Zelu begins work on a piece of fiction which is by her own admission unlike anything she has ever before created.
 While Zelu indicates to the reader that her earlier work sought to draw upon the literary theories and structures which her job as a creative writing teacher required she study, its as she loses all hope of a future career as both an author and a teacher that she instead chooses to abandon these rigid structures and theories.
-Critically here is the way in which Zelu's sudden feelings of despair are shown by Okorafor to fuel a desire for escape, with it being this desire, more than anything else, which is highlighted as giving Zelu's art a reality all its own.
+Critically here is the way in which Zelu's sudden feelings of despair are shown by Okorafor to fuel a desire for personal escape, with it being this desire, more than anything else, which is highlighted as giving Zelu's art a reality all its own.

 Her face was crusty and itchy with dried tears, her mouth cottony from the weed she'd smoked and sour with the aftertaste of rejection, her mind cracked so wide open that all her demons had flown in.
 Zelu began writing.